Radiation protection registers

 • as a user of a type-approved device

-Registration in the Central Dose Registry
+Registration in the Central Dose Register

 • as a holder of a licence for work carried out by external workers, provided that this work is carried out abroad and the external workers require radiation protection passports